DFE-Digital/ehcp-guidance-prototype/README.md

 ## Running Locally

-Run `npm start` to start a web server on port 3000.
+Run `npm run dev` to start a web server on port 3000.
 Use Ctrl+C to stop the server.

 ## Deployment